There are six basic steps in the process to apply for financial aid, beginning with the Free Application for Federal Student Aid (FAFSA):

 Once you have filed your FAFSA, your information will be processed by Federal Student Aid, and a Student Aid Report (SAR) will be generated typically within one week of your online FAFSA having been submitted.
 The SAR is a summary of the information you entered on the FAFSA; be sure to review the SAR for any errors.
 You can make any necessary corrections online via the FAFSA website.
 If no corrections are needed, keep a printed copy of your SAR for reference.

 After CSUMB receives your FAFSA, we will then review the data to determine if any additional documents are required (i.e., tax returns, citizenship documentation, etc).

 If you were selected for Federal Verification, please visit the Financial Aid Verification & Conflicting Information section of our website for instructions on how to complete your Financial Aid file.

 Please do NOT send information or documents that are not requested.

 If additional documents are required you will receive an email with the details and deadlines.
 Please follow the instructions on each form for submission requirements.
 You will have the option to submit one or more of the following ways:

 - In person to the Financial Aid Office (3rd Floor, Student Services Building).

-- By mail to: CSUMB, Financial Aid Office, 100 Campus Center, Seaside, CA 93955
+- By mail to CSUMB, Financial Aid Office, 100 Campus Center, Seaside, CA 93955

 After you have submitted any requested additional documentation, your information will be reviewed in 2-3 weeks.
 If a counselor has any questions regarding your documents, we will email your CSUMB email account

-Step 5: Accept/decline your awards.
+Step 5: Accept/decline your financial aid offers.